Wajdy-E/Cogimat/METRONOME_FEATURE_DOCUMENTATION.md

 ### 1. Core Functionality ✅

 -   **Start/Stop Control**: Metronome automatically starts when exercise begins and stops when it ends
+-   **Pause/Resume**: Metronome pauses when exercise is paused and resumes when exercise continues
 -   **Adjustable Tempo (BPM)**: Range from 30-300 BPM with presets at 60, 90, 120, 150, 180
 -   **Volume Control**: Adjustable from 0.0 to 1.0 with visual slider
 -   **Sound Toggle**: Can be enabled/disabled per exercise
 -   **Visual Indicator**: Pulsing beat indicator that syncs with audio
+-   **Synchronized Stimulus**: When metronome is enabled, stimulus changes are synchronized with beats instead of manual timing

 ### 2. User Interface ✅